davidrzs/FlashDash/readme.md

-# Dashboard
+# FlashDash

-Dashboard is a simple to use personal dashboard that can display a variety of information.
+FlashDash is a simple to use personal dashboard that can display a variety of information.
  ![dashboard screenshot](./screenshot.png)

 ## Features